Phyllis Ellis: Film and theatre

 She founded a women's theatre company in Minneapolis, where she lived during her then-husband's hockey tenure.

 She co-created the 2009 TV spinoff series Three Chords from the Truth.
-The series unfolds the adventures of Helena, portraied by Ellis, as she navigates a struggling country music TV network, despite her limited knowledge of country music.
+The series unfolds the adventures of Helena, portrayed by Ellis, as she navigates a struggling country music TV network, despite her limited knowledge of country music.
 Category: Woman is a documentary directed by Ellis that explores the question of gender identity and the controversial practice of sex testing in international sports and its impacts on female athletes.